PoonamHardikPatel/Flex_Slippers/README.txt

 - Enter Data as per your product in "SeedData.cs" file
 - Completed "SeedData.cs" file and add 12 rows of data.

+- Now Run Command - "Update-Database -Context Flex_SlippersContext"
+- Command successfully executed...

 - Rebuild the Application...
 Sucessfully done...
 - Test the application - Test Done...
 All Good!!!
 - Commit all changes to GitHub!!!

 - Open and Update "Slipper.cs" file
+- Give "Display" properti in the fields
 - Run and Show the results...

+2022-10-13 11:20pm

+- Started with Searching options :
+- Give a searching on "Department" field.
+- For taht, first open "SlippersController.cs" file.
+- Update the async "Index" method with one parameters for search option on "Department" feild.
+- Update the "Index.cshtml" file of "Slippers" folder
+- Add form for "Department" seraching option and submiting data

+- Create one more class file - named : "SlipperMaterialViewModel.cs"
+- Then, again Update the async "Index" method with two parameters
+	- for search option on "Department" feild and dropdown option on "Material" field.
+- Update the "Index.cshtml" file of "Slippers" folder
+- Add form for "Department" seraching and "Material" dropdown option and submiting data

+- Rebuild the Application...
+Sucessfully done...
+- Test the application - Test Done...
+All Good!!!
+- Commit all changes to GitHub!!!